Personalized ADHD Brain Training Plans for Children, Teens, and Adults

 Symptoms of ADHD

 Symptoms of ADHD are generally separated into three categories: inattention, impulsivity, and hyperactivity.
+Symptoms may present differently in adults, often appearing as internal restlessness, difficulty prioritizing tasks, or chronic mental fatigue.

 Inattention